shahidify/shahidify/README.md

 💬 Let's Talk About
 - Frontend architecture that scales
-- Performance optimization techniques
+- Performance optimization and Components
-- Football ⚽️ (the real kind)
+- Football ⚽️ ( not this 🏈 )
 - Authentic Indian cuisine 🍛

 📫 Connect
 LinkedIn: www.linkedin.com/in/mohammed-shahid-khan

-Email: shahid.manit@gmail.com

 ⚡ (Actually) Fun Fact
 Proving great frontend work has measurable business impact!

-And yes, I'll update that profile photo... eventually 📸
+And yes, Profile pic is old and I'll update in a few years or may be earlier... eventually 📸